koyaaaaaan/pico-macro-key-hat/README.md

 You just need to solder the pin header on pi pico to place on LCD.

 ## Case Printing
 Print the case with 3D Printer.
-(Please mind that CAD data is ajusded for my Ender3 Pro.
+(Please mind that CAD data is ajusted for my Ender3 Pro.
 There are some not accurate things.)

 #### Slice Data (for 3D Printing)
 - cad/CE3PRO_top-cover-Body.gcode